eapowertools/qs-admin-playbook/docs/system_planning/practice_recovery_processes.md

 ## Pre-reqs

-To successfully, the organization needs to have some mechanism of recovery.
+To be successful, the organization needs to have some mechanism of recovery.
 This can be as simple as snapshots of VMs or Cloud instances or as complex as a hot mirrored environment.
 This activty assumes that there is some recovery mechanism in place already.

 ## Steps (Simple)